Media coverage: Ben Williamson reflects on Springer Nature retracted paper on ChatGPT in education

 Centre co-director Dr Ben Williamson shared the news of the retraction on his Bluesky and LinkedIn accounts, reflecting on the premature publication of a "meta-analysis" of the effects of ChatGPT on "learning performance", just two and a half years after the release of the chatbox.

-Dr Williamson was approached by US media to comment on the news.
+Dr Williamson was approached by US and French media to comment on the news.

-You can read his interview with Ars Technica and 404 Media at the links below:
+You can read his interview with Ars Technica, 404 Media and Sciences et Avenir at the links below: